 - Eat a light meal and drink plenty of water to remain hydrated.

-Your physician will provide more instruction on how to prepare for your adjustment procedure after reviewing your injuries and conducting diagnostic exams.
-Additionally, if your treatment plan also includes physiotherapy, our physicians will guide you on how to prepare for these sessions.
+If your treatment plan also includes physiotherapy, our physicians will guide you on how to prepare for these sessions.

 Chiropractic Adjustments Can Relieve Pain Stemming From Several Injury Types